-The Better the Fit, The Greater the Value
+The Better the Fit, The Greater the Value.

-Segmentation, Targeting, and Positioning (STP) form the foundation for business growth.
-Market segmentation, targeting, and positioning enable organizations to clearly understand how they can serve current and potential markets.
+The STP Marketing model – Segmentation, Targeting, and Positioning – provides a highly effective approach to strategic marketing and business growth.
+Market segmentation, targeting, and positioning enable organizations to clearly understand how to serve current and potential markets.

 Segmentation, Targeting, and Positioning Strategies